Resources and Materials on

 A Spanish Interfaith Study Course in 5 classes - Una clase entrereligiosa en español en 5 modulos

-BIC/IEF Contributions to Talanoa Dialogue at the Bonn Climate Conference in May 2018, as well as written input.
+BIC/IEF Contributions to Talanoa Dialogue at the Bonn Climate Conference in May and December 2018, as well as written input.

 IEF Events at the UN